internetimagery/photos/README.md

 - add video phash check, if possible

 #### Nice to have
+- Test for, and create functionality for the situation where premature shutdown happens (ctrl+c / power outage)
 - manage all actions with an interface (ie file movements, renames etc)
 - track those actions and allow an undo system to exist
 - autocomplete actions